2.6. Folder Types¶

 New in version 0.14.50.

 The receive only folder is the logical opposite of the send only folder.
-In this mode, all changes from the cluster are applied, as they are in the default send-receive mode.
+In this mode, all changes from the cluster are applied and redistributed to other devices, as they are in the default send-receive mode.
 Local changes are however not distributed to other devices.
-This mode is useful for replication targets, backup destinations, or other cases where no local modifications are expected or allowed.
+This mode is useful for replication mirrors, backup destinations, or other cases where no local modifications are expected or allowed.

 Much like a send-receive folder, any local modifications are preserved and do not cause the folder to become “out of sync”.
 The device will however look out of sync on other devices, as it does no longer have the latest/expected version of the modified file.

 When local changes have been detected Syncthing will show a red “Revert Changes” button on the folder.
 Activating this will cause the local modifications to be undone - added files will be deleted, modified or deleted files will be re-synced from the cluster.